khanhgithead/fastrtps/README.md

 };
 ```

-Generate the example code with `fastrtpsgen -example x64Linux2.6gcc HelloWorld.idl`.
+Generate the example code with:
+ `fastrtpsgen -example x64Linux2.6gcc HelloWorld.idl`.

 This will generate all the necessary files for compilation.
 Next use make to create
-the binary files:  `make -f makefile_x64Linux2.6gcc`.
+the binary files:
+`make -f makefile_x64Linux2.6gcc`.

 All the binary files should
 be in the directory `/bin/x64Linux2.6gcc/`.
 Change into the directory and run the
 application.